rikosintie/pingSVI/README.md

 Ping the hosts
 Print out "Active" for hosts that are alive and "no response" for hosts that don't respond.
 ```
 Here is the output.
-I didn't have access to the customers network when I ran this for documentation so all the hosts are "no response".
+I didn't have access to the customer's network when I ran this for documentation so all the hosts are "no response".
 The 192.168.10.0 subnet is my home lab.

 ```
 python3 pinger.py